akumarujon/website/content/blog/who-am-i.md

 ### Who am I?

 My name is Akmal. "akumaru" is my nickname over the WWW.
 Many people know my original name and many of them don't.
 I am 17 years old developer form Uzbekistan.
 I've been learning coding since 2020(quarantine).
-I have tried a lot of languages so far like
-PHP, Python, JavaScript, TypeScript, Rust, C++, Nim and V. I'm using some of them nowadays on my current projects.
+I have tried a lot of languages so far like PHP, Python, JavaScript, TypeScript, Rust, C++, Nim and V. I'm using some of them nowadays on my current projects.
 For example: Rust, Python and TypeScript.
 I've several projects that I mentioned on [projects page](https://akumarujon.uz/projects) but I have done lots of projects on my machine.
 I don't want to publish them because of sh*t code.
 I'm a real shitcoder.
 Actually almost all of my projects are built by shit code.
 But some of them are readable/better than the ones I haven't published.

 ### Past
 I had lots of different nicknames before akumaru, like triistam, flynnson, git7i and more cringy ones.
 The reason why I change my nicknames so fast is I want to have a perfect nickname like my Idol has.
-But then I realised my old nicknames "akumaru"(I've used it since 2021) was good enough too.
+But then I realised my old nickname "akumaru"(I've used it since 2021) was good enough too.
 I left this one with me and killed my other personalities.
 I was trying to be the perfect coder, but I didn't feel it's happening.
 Many people left me then.
 I thought it was their faults until I realise I was the only one who is making mistakes so long.
 Yes alive people make mistakes, I realised it but it was too late.
 So I'm trying to be myself now.

 ### ...